sujal/localtunnel-proxy/README.md

 A simple reverse proxy that I needed to forward requests to a SSH tunnel using the [localtunnel gem](http://progrium.com/localtunnel/).

+Install this app on Heroku, so you have a stable endpoint, then point things to that (Heroku) URL.
+(Maybe these things are app configurations, OAuth callbacks, stable URLs to show others your work).

 ## Usage

 You need to configure 3 environment variables in order to use this: